sematic-ai/sematic/docs/upgrades.md

 ### v0.27.0 to v0.28.0

-- **Important!**: Any in-progress runs will fail when the server is upgraded.
+**Important!**: Any in-progress runs will fail when the server is upgraded.
 Please perform this upgrade at a time when there are no runs or where failures are acceptable.
-- Any instrumentation (ex: Grafana dashboards) that was relying on the names of Kubernetes jobs/pods produced by Sematic having the structure `sematic-worker-...` or `sematic-driver-...` will need to replace those with `sematic-run-...` and `sematic-resolver-...` (respectively).

 ### v0.26.X to v0.27.Y